McConnell Rule on Supreme Court Nominees

 A very brief history: when Justice Antonin Scalia died, the Republican Senate Majority vowed to block the confirmation process of anyone President Obama would nominate.
 They refused to hold hearings or consider confirmation of Merrick Garland to the U.S. Supreme Court.

 The Republicans kept the ninth seat vacant for nearly a year, asserting that it was improper to fill the vacancy so close to an election.
 GOP Senate Leader Mitch McConnell championed this tactic, now known as “the McConnell Rule.”

 Later, Leader McConnell claimed that only presidential elections matter in these circumstances, and that only underscores the need to let the voters express their views in 2020 before taking any action.

-Any possible Supreme Court vacancy will occur in the midst of the current presidential election campaign.
+We agree with the principle that says a Supreme Court confirmation should not occur in the midst of a presidential election campaign.